- 1st Quarter: April – June $340

 - (free) CMA Member access to nPod

 CMA offers a Full *Non-Practicing option for existing Full Members, for half the normal annual cost.

-Non-Practicing Full members are afforded all the benefits of Full membership, and may upgrade back to a practicing status at any time.
+Non-Practising Full members are afforded all the benefits of Full membership and may upgrade back to a practising status at any time.
 A pro-rated fee is payable and applicable documents may be necessary at that time.

-CMA Student Membership is FREE and upgrading students receive a 50% discount off their first membership period (a $25 upgrade assessment fee applies).
+CMA Student Membership is FREE and upgrading students receive a 50% discount off their first membership period.

 *Non-practising status may only be applied for after a period of paid (full) membership.